 Encourage positive user reviews

-Again from Brightlocal, 98% of consumers read online reviews for local businesses in 2021, up 11% from 2020.
+Again from Brightlocal, 98% of consumers read online reviews for local businesses.
+In other words, your business reputation is critically important to people looking for products or services.
 Encourage your satisfied customers to leave you positive reviews online.
 Provide direct links on your website to review forms including Google, Facebook, Yelp, Angi or other relevant directories for your industry.

 You should also spend time responding to the reviews your customers leave online.
 And more statistics to note, when writing a review, 20% of consumers expect to receive a response within one day.
 If you do respond, make them unique and sincere.
 Try to avoid the “thanks for the nice review” boilerplate response.